mailnite/mailnite-chart/charts/mailnite/README.md

 `conf/` (config, at-rest key, console credentials — written by onboarding) and `data/` (the badger mail store). `MAILNITE_CONFIG`/`MAILNITE_DATA` pin it.

+## Health probes

+Liveness and readiness target the dedicated health port **9090**, bound in every phase — `GET /healthz` is dependency-free ("OK" while the process serves, so a wedged store never causes a restart loop) and `GET /readyz` is store-gated and answers 503 while first-run onboarding is unfinished, so an unconfigured pod stays alive but takes no traffic.
+It is a cluster-internal
+port: never put it in a Service or an Ingress.

 ## Secrets

 Two composable patterns, both optional: